Snake Bites Piercing: Guide & Images

 You may want to eat a soft diet for the first couple of days.
 Things like yogurt, soup, and gelatin may be the easiest for you to eat without hurting yourself.
 If you want to eat solid foods, go for it.
 Just make sure to take small bites so you can keep the food away from the piercing sites.

-You’ll need to stay away from spicy foods for a couple weeks, even if they’re your favorites.
+You’ll need to stay away from spicy foods for a couple of weeks, even if they’re your favorites.
 That burning sensation in your lip will have you regretting every bite.

 You should also stay away from smoking and alcohol during your recovery phase.